-- 731. (a) In all criminal actions and juvenile court proceedings, the compensation fixed under Section 730 shall be a charge against the county in which such action or proceeding is pending and shall be paid out of the treasury of such county on order of the court. - (b) In any county in which the procedure prescribed in this article has been authorized by the board of supervisors, on order of the court in any civil action, the compensation so fixed of any medical expert or experts shall also be a charge against and paid out of the treasury of such county.
-Except as otherwise provided in this section, in all civil actions, such compensation shall, in the first instance, be apportioned and charged to the several parties in such proportion as the judge may determine and may thereafter be taxed and allowed in like manner as other costs.
+731. (a) In all criminal actions and juvenile court proceedings, the compensation fixed under Section 730 shall be a charge against the county in which such action or proceeding is pending and shall be paid out of the treasury of such county on order of the court.

+(b) In any civil action in any county in which the procedure prescribed in this article has been authorized by the board of supervisors, the compensation fixed under Section 730 for any medical expert or experts shall also be a charge against and paid out of the treasury of such county on order of the court.
+Except as otherwise provided in this subdivision, in all civil actions, such compensation shall, in the first instance, be apportioned and charged to the several parties in such proportion as the judge may determine and may thereafter taxed and allowed in like manner as other costs.